kristoff-it/redis-memolock/README.md

 library up to any scale.

 ## Features

+### Polyglot
-- It works across different languages (polyglot).
-A client only needs a Redis client library and knowledge of the key naming scheme in use, and is able to generate/resolve promises with any other.
+It works across different languages A client only needs a Redis client library and knowledge of the key naming scheme in use, and is able to generate/resolve promises with any other.

+### Scalable
-- No polling or other wasteful patterns, and it can scale efficiently in a clustered deployment.\ This is something that Redis is in a unique position to provide.
+No polling or other wasteful patterns, and it can scale efficiently in a clustered deployment.\
+This is something that Redis is in a unique position to provide.

+### Flexible, Without Foot Guns
-- It tries to ensure that useless work doesn't happen but, being part of a distributed system, there is no strong guarantee, as it would necessarily require much more coordination and, consequently, lead to lower scalability.\
+It tries to ensure that useless work doesn't happen but, being part of a distributed system, there is no strong guarantee, as it would necessarily require much more coordination and, consequently, lead to lower scalability.\
 It tries to get a good tradeoff in that regard.

 ## How does it work?
 1. As a service instance, when we need to fetch `likes` for `kristoff` (i.e. `likes:kristoff`), we look for it in Redis.